Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Diagnosis of elevated prolactin

-The revealed high level of prolactin hormone is the reason for a mandatory examination by an endocrinologist.
+A detected high level of the hormone prolactin is the reason for mandatory examination by an endocrinologist.

-To look for a prolactin-secreting tumor, a lateral skull x-ray, magnetic resonance imaging, or computed tomography is performed.
+To search for a tumor that secretes prolactin, an X-ray of the skull in a lateral projection, magnetic resonance imaging or computed tomography is performed.

-The adenoma is best seen on magnetic resonance imaging.
-Small neoplasms should be examined with contrast agents.
+The adenoma is best seen on a magnetic resonance imaging scanner.
+It is advisable to examine small neoplasms using contrast agents.
 These solutions are administered intravenously.
-Contrasts contain a large number of iodine, so they are contraindicated in case of allergy to this chemical element and in diseases of the thyroid gland.
+Contrasts contain a large number of iodine, so they are contraindicated if you are allergic to this chemical element and for diseases of the thyroid gland.

 X-ray examination has low sensitivity.
 It can only help diagnose a large pituitary tumor.

-• destruction of the wall of the pituitary bed;
+• destruction of the wall of the pituitary gland;

 • double contour of bone tissue.

-If prolactin is elevated, then the patient should examine the function of the thyroid gland.
-For this, it is recommended to take thyroid-stimulating hormone (TSH), triiodothyronine (T3), thyroxine (T4).
+If prolactin is elevated, the patient should have thyroid function examined.
+To do this, it is recommended to test thyroid-stimulating hormone (TSH), triiodothyronine (T3), thyroxine (T4).
 High TSH speaks in favor of hypothyroidism.
-This disease can be the cause of hyperprolactinemia.
+This disease may cause hyperprolactinemia.

 Also, with high prolactin and pituitary adenoma, it is necessary to determine the level of all tropic hormones in the blood.
 These substances affect the functional activity of all endocrine glands.
 Tropic hormones are secreted by the pituitary gland.
-With hyperprolactinemia, there can be both an increase in their concentration and a decrease.
+With hyperprolactinemia, there can be either an increase in their concentration or a decrease.

 • adrenocorticotropic (ACTH);